pangeacyber/pangea-java/packages/pangea-sdk/README.md

 # Pangea Java SDK

 A Java SDK for integrating with Pangea services.
+Supports Java 21.

 ## Installation